-A device is a core ruleset often used as the primary defining aspect of a puzzle.
+A device is a the fundamental underpinnings of the rules of a puzzle.

-Every puzzle has a core device.
-This defines the fundamental way in which a puzzle must be solved.
+Every puzzle has a device that defines the fundamental way in which a puzzle must be solved.
 It is an orthogonal way to define a puzzle, distinct from its theme and qualities.

-Here are some of the common high-level puzzle devices:
+Here are some of the common high-level puzzle device facets: